Julius Zeman (Austria)

 Julius Zeman, born in 1998 in Vienna, completed his studies in conducting, piano, and organ at the Mozarteum University Salzburg with distinction.

-Together with Shun Oi, he made the world’s first recording of Anton Bruckner’s Symphony No. 7 in its original version for two pianos for the label ARS Produktion.
+Together with Shun Oi, he recorded— for the first time worldwide—Anton Bruckner’s Symphony No. 7 in its original version for two pianos, released by the label ARS Produktion and recorded at the Bösendorfer piano manufactory in Wiener Neustadt.

 Julius Zeman is a Bösendorfer Artist.